DSD-DBS/capella-collab-manager/docs/user/docs/projects/models/complexity_badge.md

           Gitlab: Limit the scope of the used token, only scope `read_api` is required.

-          Github: You can limit the scope of the used token to "read".
+          Github:  If you are using a fine-grained personal access token you need the repository permission for the scope "content" as `read_only`.

 1. Follow the
     [Gitlab CI template instructions](https://github.com/DSD-DBS/py-capellambse/tree/master/ci-templates/gitlab#model-badge)